hemaprabhavathi20/SQL-Interview-Important-Queries/README.md

 Important/Repeated asked SQL Questions:

-1. Write a query to find highest and lowest salary in each department<BR>
+1. Write a query to find highest and lowest salary in each department<BR>/n

 2.From the given cars_travel table, find the actual distance travelled by each car corresponding to each day.